sunny-chung/kdatetime-multiplatform/README.md

 # KDateTime Multiplatform

-A Kotlin Multiplatform library to provide *regular date-time functionality needed with very minimal platform dependencies*.
-It means upgrading OS / platform SDK target versions would not break your application.
-Same core API set is provided to all JVM, iOS, JS targets.
+A Kotlin Multiplatform library to provide **regular date-time functionality needed with very minimal platform dependencies**.
+It means upgrading OS / platform SDK target versions or moving to another platform would not break your application.
+Same and consistent core API set is provided to all JVM, Apple, JS targets.

 Before using this library, please read the relevant unit tests for well tested use cases.
 This library may not be stable to use out of these tested use cases.

 This library is currently under active development.
 Suggestions and contributions are welcomed!

+# Supported Platforms
+- Android (Tested against compileSdk = 33, 34)
+- Non-Android JVM (macOS tested against 14.0 beta, Java 17; Windows and Linux untested)
+- JS (Legacy compiler + IR compiler)
+- iOS (Tested against 16.4)
+- macOS Native (Tested against 14.0 beta)
+- watchOS (Tested against 10.0 beta)
+- tvOS (Tested against 17.0 beta)

 # APIs